-Tangram isn’t a ski resort you’d probably visit in isolation because it’s small, but as an addition to the skiing and snowboarding at
+The Tangram Ski Resort isn’t a skijo that you’d probably visit in isolation unless you’re a beginner, because it’s small, but as an adjunct to the skiing and snowboarding at Madarao,

 Lifts

 The top chair lift is an important lift, not only for Tangram but also for Madarao.
-There are some powder hounds that purchase the dual lift ticket and don’t bother actually riding at Tangram (due to the archaic off-piste policy) because the no. 1 Tangram lift provides access to some of the best tree skiing at Madarao.
-This slow old top lift can be equally slow to open on powder mornings (perhaps the staff are too busy chasing naughty tree skiers?).
+The no. 2 Tangram lift provides access to some of the best in-bounds tree skiing at Madarao.
+This slow old top lift can be equally slow to open on powder mornings.

-A little bit of night skiing is available at Tangram which seems a little OTT for such a small ski resort (but hey this is Japan!).
+A little bit of night skiing is available at Tangram on Saturdays and holidays, which seems a little OTT for such a small ski resort (but hey this is Japan!).

 Tangram Snow